kerberos-io/nvidia-gpu-kubernetes/README.md

 ## Setup tools

-First we have to install Kubernetes (we might also use K3S) on a base image.
+Once we have the NVIDIA drivers installed, we are ready to setup Docker and Kubernetes.
+Next to that we will enable NVIDIA for Docker and later on we will install the NVIDIA Kubernetes operator.

 ### Install Docker